Red-White Spring Game set for BTN broadcast, 1 p.m. start on April 9 - NewsBreak

 As of late last week, NU had sold about 37,000 tickets for the spring game.
 In 2021, attendance was limited due to COVID-19 restrictions and in 2020 it didn't happen at all because the Big Ten had suspended all athletics activities.

 Tickets for the scrimmage can be purchased at Huskers.com/tickets.
-They cost $10 for adults and $1 for eighth-graders and younger.
+They cost $10 for adults and $1 for eight-graders and younger.
 Tickets purchased at the gate on April 9 are $20.

 After the Red-White Spring Game airs on BTN, the network will show the Husker baseball game against Rutgers at 3:15 p.m.